 Avoiding Low Tape Health

 With the spindle retracted powered off, move Origin over the entire cut path of your design, while keeping an eye on the tape meter.
 Wherever it dips below the ½-full line, rotate the tool to change Origin’s field of vision.
-If this rotation does not improve your ‘tape health,’ you should add more tape that will be visible while cutting the problem area of your cut path and update your scan.
+If this rotation does not improve your ‘tape health,’ you should add more tape that will be visible while cutting the problem area of your cut path and add to your scan.